Change of Information Guide

 Change in Products or Services

-If a supplier is adding products or services that will be provided to a Medicare beneficiary state required licenses should be submitted along with the CMS 855S.
+If a supplier is adding products or services to be provided to a Medicare beneficiary state required licenses should be submitted along with the CMS 855S.
 This indicates compliance with state and federal regulations with regard to the new specialty, product or service (Supplier Standard 1).

 Information as to what licenses are required is available under Licensure Information.
 The licensure information should only be used as a guide.
 Federal and state agencies have the final authority to determine what licenses are required.
 Suppliers are responsible for ensuring they have all the licenses required to operate their business.

-Listed below are the common sections for making changes to a supplier file.
+Listed below are the common sections for making changes to a supplier enrollment.

 - List the supplier’s legal business name (LBN)